frictionlessdata/tableschema-java/docs/table-reading.md

 not suitable

 The Java-native way is superior if the modeling of data sets to Java classes is possible, as the user of the library does not have to create Schemas and later convert the row data into Java objecs.
+It also allows very precise control over the mapping between CSV/JSON and domain objects.

 ## Reading tabular data the Java way
 Since Java is a strongly typed language, we can derive the data type for each column of a table from a